Cincinnati Christian University

-Cincinnati Christian University (CCU) was a private Christian university in Cincinnati, Ohio.
+Cincinnati Christian University (CCU) was a private Christian university in Cincinnati, Ohio, United States.
 CCU was supported by the Christian Churches and Churches of Christ, which are part of the Restoration Movement.
 The university was accredited by the Higher Learning Commission (HLC), it was placed on "show-cause" status in the summer of 2019 and given one year to convince the accreditor that it should remain accredited.
 On October 28, 2019, the university's board of trustees announced the decision to shut down the degree programs at the conclusion of the fall 2019 semester and withdrew from the HLC.

 Campus

 The university's main campus was located in one of Cincinnati's western neighborhoods just a few miles west of downtown, but classes were also offered at extension sites in Sharonville, Ohio, and in Indianapolis.
 In 2009, CCU began offering classes in Jeffersonville, Indiana, and in the Greater Louisville area.
 However, these class offerings in Ohio, Indiana, and Kentucky ceased at an unknown time.
 Also, beginning in 2018, CCU partnered with Point University, which added approximately 30 degree programs to be offered to students online.